Lord Dunmore's War: Settlement and resistance in the Kentucke country

 Trans-Appalachian Virginia Colony, beyond the Monongahela River, including Kentucke country (west of Kanawha River and including land west of the Kentucke River, lower left).
 Virginia claimed Kentucke lands to the Mississippi River.

-The area south of the Ohio River and west of the Kanawha River (long referred to as Kentucke country after a region around the namesake river in what is today eastern Kentucky) had been claimed by the Iroquois Confederacy since their conquest in the 17th-century Beaver Wars.
+The area south of the Ohio River and west of the Kanawha River (long referred to as Kentucke country after a region around the namesake river in what is today eastern Kentucky) had been claimed by the Haudenosaunee Confederacy since their conquest in the 17th-century Beaver Wars.
 Although they were the most powerful Indian nation in the Northern Colonies, other tribes also made claims to the area and often hunted the region.

-When, in accordance with the Treaty of Fort Stanwix (1768), British officials acquired the land south of the Ohio River from the Iroquois, many other Ohio Indians who had hunted in these lands refused to accede to the treaty and prepared to defend their hunting rights.
+When, in accordance with the Treaty of Fort Stanwix (1768), British officials acquired the land south of the Ohio River from the Haudenosaunee, many other Ohio Indians who had hunted in these lands refused to accede to the treaty and prepared to defend their hunting rights.

 At the forefront of this resistance were the Shawnee, the most powerful among the allied Algonquin tribes of the Ohio Valley.
-They soon organized a large confederacy of Shawnee-Ohio Confederated Indians who were opposed to the British and the Iroquois in order to enforce their claims.
+They soon organized a large confederacy of Shawnee-Ohio Confederated Indians who were opposed to the British and the Haudenosaunee in order to enforce their claims.
 British officials worked to isolate the Shawnee diplomatically from other Indian nations.
 When full-blown hostilities broke out within a few years, the Shawnee would find that they faced the Virginia militia with few allies.

 Following the 1768 treaty, colonial explorers, surveyors, and settlers began pouring into the region.
 This immediately brought them into direct contact with Native Americans of the upper Ohio Valley, especially the Allegheny River.
 George Washington wrote in his journal for November 17, 1770, "The Indians who are very dexterous, even their women, in the Management of Canoes, have there Hunting Camps & Cabins all along the River for the convenience of Transporting their Skins by Water to Market."